Nelson Lee (detective)

 Nelson Lee is a fictional detective who featured in the Amalgamated Press papers over a 40-year run.
-Created in 1894 by Maxwell Scott (the pseudonym of Dr. John Staniforth 1863-1927) he appeared in various publications including The Halfpenny Marvel, Pluck, The Boys' Friend, Boy’s Realm, The Boys' Herald and the Union Jack In 1915 he was given his own story-paper series, The Nelson Lee Library, which ran until 1933.
+Created in 1894 by Maxwell Scott (the pseudonym of Dr. John Staniforth 1863-1927) he appeared in various publications including The Halfpenny Marvel, Pluck, The Boys' Friend, Boys' Realm, The Boys' Herald and the Union Jack In 1915 he was given his own story-paper series, The Nelson Lee Library, which ran until 1933.

 In all Lee appeared in over 2500 tales set in every corner of the globe, making him one of the most published fictional detectives of all time.

 Publication history

 The 1890s: The solo years

 Nelson Lee made his debut in A Dead Man’s Secret in The Halfpenny Marvel #46, on 19 September 1894.
 The world would meet him at the open of Chapter 2:

 Nelson Lee, the famous detective, sat in his room in Gray’s Inn Road, dealing with his morning’s correspondence.
-So great was the demand for his advice and help that nine-tenths of his replies were to the effect that “Mr. Lee regrets that, owing to the number of cases he already has on hand, he is unable to deal with Mr. So-and-so’s case.”
+So great was the demand for his advice and help that nine-tenths of his replies were to the effect that "Mr. Lee regrets that, owing to the number of cases he already has on hand, he is unable to deal with Mr. So-and-so’s case."
 He had already replied in this strain to an earl whose family jewels had been stolen, a banker whose clerk had absconded, and a well-known member of the Jockey Club whose favourite race-horse had been poisoned, when he was interrupted by the entrance of his landlady, who handed him a card...

 Lee was an immediate success and made his second appearance in Nelson Lee, Detective six issues later.
 He made his third appearance in The Adventures of Nelson Lee, in Union Jack Library #35, in December 1894 then made a final appearance in The Halfpenny Marvel in The Jewel Thief in issue #74.
 From May 1895 he began appearing in Pluck featuring in 18 tales over the next three years.
 That summer he also appeared in The Mystery of the Malton Moors published in the Comic Home Journal.
 In the 1895 Christmas issue of Pluck he starred alongside detectives Sexton Blake and Gideon Barr.
 The tale, Christmas Clues, established Lee and Blake as friends.
 The two would team up repeatedly over the next 40 years.
 During this period Lee worked alone for the most part, accepting cases from his office on Gray’s Inn Road.
 Tales from this era include: